-Wet rooms - the essential guide | Wet room ideas | Ideal Home
+Wet rooms – Wet room bathrooms – Wet room ideas – Wet room designs

 Waterproofing

-Waterproofing the wet room involves priming the floor, the lower section of the walls and the whole of the wall area around the shower and then covering with a syrupy membrane.
+Waterproofing wet rooms involves priming the floor, the lower section of the walls and the whole of the wall area around the shower and then covering with a syrupy membrane.
 Once it’s set, the room is then tiled.

 It’s also worth raising the bathroom door threshold by about 5mm from the floor in case the room fills with water (if someone covers the shower drain with a towel, for example).
 This will keep the water contained.

-Advantages of a wet room
+Advantages of wet rooms

-- A wet room is super-stylish and perfect for creating a contemporary look.
+- Wet rooms are super-stylish and perfect for creating a contemporary look.

 - As a second bathroom, a wet room can easily increase the value of your home.